 When you leave your hotel room, turn off the air conditioning or heat, lights, TV and radio.
 Close the drapes to keep your room warm in winter or cool in summer.

 Participate in hotel linen programs, or let the hotel know that it's not necessary to change your sheets and towels every day.

 Reduce, Reuse, Recycle

-Take only the brochures or maps necessary.
-Return others to the brochure stand.
-Participate in recycling programs by placing recyclables in appropriate bins.
+Take only the brochures or maps that you need and return others to the brochure stand.
+Participate in recycling and composting programs by placing waste in appropriate bins.
 Use a reusable shopping bag, coffee cup and waterbottle.
 If you don't have the items, buy them here as a souvenir!

 Stay on established trails when hiking to avoid disturbing plants and wildlife, and remember to take garbage with you when you leave.